shivkumar98/OCP-Java-Examples/src/chapter_3/revision_notes_v2/README.md

 1) Zero => o1 and o2 are the equal
 2) Negative => o1 < o2
 3) Positive => o1 > o2

+## 🟥 Comparator

+* The `Comparator` interface is defined in `java.util`.
+It is a way to define a custom ordering to be used in a collection like a list.
+This interface has a `compare(Object obj)` method which compares `obj` with the object its called on.